 Discovering Ernst Fuchs

-Fuchs became famous for his paintings, sculptures, architecture, set designs, drawings, books, and more.
+Ernst Fuchs (1930 – 2015) became famous for his paintings, sculptures, architecture, set designs, drawings, books, and more.
 His works combine eras, epochs, and styles, draw on symbolism, spirituality, and psychology, and run the gamut from simple charcoal drawings to colourful wall paintings and monumental church ceilings.

-A trip to the Ernst Fuchs Museum allows you to dip into the artistic legacy and biography of one of the country’s most renowned artists, but also to simply enjoy some wonderful works of art, furniture, and interior decor.
+A trip to the Ernst Fuchs Museum allows you to dip into the artistic legacy and biography of one of Austria’s most renowned artists, but also to simply enjoy some wonderful works of art, furniture, and interior decor.

 This is not a museal institution in the traditional “cabinet and information displays” sense.
 Instead, it’s almost a living museum, as if we’re invited to pop into Fuchs’s house, which he has decorated himself.
 Which is actually close to the truth.